 Working out is great for you.
 But to keep your body healthy, you must refuel properly.
-Here are expert tips on the best foods to eat after you sweat it out.
+Refueling your body after exercise is just as important as eating before your workout, because it ensures that you are putting the right nutrients back into your body.
+HealthCentral has complied some expert tips on the best foods (and liquid) to eat after you sweat it out.

 After an intense workout, eating protein and complex carbohydrates is a must.
-The amino acids of protein help with muscle repair and aid in building new muscle tissue, says HealthCentral obesity expert and certified personal trainer Amy Hendel.
+The amino acids of protein help with muscle repair and aid in building new muscle tissue, says HealthCentral medical and lifestyle reporter, nutrition and fitness expert, health coach and brand ambassador, Amy Hendel.
 She suggests a handful of edamame — one of the only beans that is a complete protein — and some fruit after exercise.

 Pita with hummus

 It’s important to remember that you sweat out sodium and potassium during a robust routine, Hendel says.
 Try whole grain pita with hummus to get all the post-exercise nutrient necessities: sodium, potassium, carbs, and protein.

 Cindy Haines, M.D., HealthCentral’s fitness expert, advises people to have a snack with protein and carbohydrates about 30 minutes after vigorous exercise, and then a complete meal within two hours.
 She says a snack shortly after exercise is important “so your body has ready access to carbs to replace glycogen stores, while getting a protein boost that is important for muscle repair and optimization.”
 The protein in the peanut butter and the carbs in the banana are a great combination.

 Cheese with whole grain crackers

 While both protein and carbs are important, Dr. Haines says carbs provide the fastest fuel for the body.
 She recommends avoiding energy bars or shakes in favor of real foods.
 Low fat cheese coupled with whole grain crackers is a great post-workout snack option.